jeffreyleifer/draw_rect/README.md

 ## Usage
 ---
- To run the GUI
+ Run the GUI
  ```
  python main.py
  ```
- To run unit tests
+ Run unit tests
  ```
  python unittests.py
  ```

  - Draw rectangles using the mouse and holding the left mouse button
- - Only two rectangles can be drawn at one time.
+ - Only two rectangles can be drawn at one time
     - Once a new rectangle is created, the oldest rectangle is destroyed

 ##### Examples